 From The Wedge Car To Beautiful Supercars!

 Lamborghini Marzal can rightly be considered the grandfather of wedge.
-It was the first wedge-shaped car ever designed, and to say it had ruffled some feathers at the 1967 Geneva Motor Show would be an understatement.
+It was the first wedge-shaped car ever designed, and to say it had ruffled some feathers at the 1967 Geneva Motor Show where it appeared as a concept car, would be an understatement.
 We have then 29-year old Bertone virtuoso designer Marcello Gandini to thank for.
 Marzal wasn’t all that powerful with 175-horsepower 2.0L straight-six engine.
 Moreover, it never actually made production, and it remained a one-off prototype.
 However, it single-handedly propelled the wedge into something that’ll soon become mainstream.

 Lotus Esprit has had such a long and prosperous life that its creators can’t have any regrets.
 Apart from not making it more reliable overall, maybe.
-In any case, all five Esprit generations were as wedge as wedge goes, although earlier models did come sharper.
-Apart from being one stylish and powerful UK piece of wedge, people will mostly remember Esprit for its Bond car role in 1977 The Spy Who Loved Me.
+In any case, all five Esprit generations were as wedge as wedge cars can go, although earlier models did come sharper.
+Apart from being one stylish and powerful UK piece of wedge, people will mostly remember the Esprit for its Bond car role in 1977 The Spy Who Loved Me.

-Same person that has designed Esprit, has had its fingers involved in designing the BMW M1 as well.
-I’m talking about one and only Giorgetto Giugiaro of Italdesign.
-M1 was supposed to be built in a collaboration between the Germans and Lamborghini, but Italians pulled out from the project at the last second.
+The same person that has designed the Esprit, has had its fingers involved in designing the BMW M1 as well.
+I’m talking about one and only automotive design guru Giorgetto Giugiaro of Italdesign, who took design cues straight from the 1972 BMW Turbo concept car.
+The M1 was supposed to be built in a collaboration between the Germans and Lamborghini, but Italians pulled out from the project at the last second.
 BMW still produced it, and it’s only pity it never spawned a successor.
 Apart from impeccable design, M1 will be remembered for its 273-horsepower straight-six engine and its purring sound.

 Yet another one of Giugiaro’s offspring, the Porsche Tapiro never moved from the concept phase.
 That’s because it was way too radical for Porsches of the day, and for pretty much any new Porsche as well.
 It managed to break all of German maker’s design molds, and for that, you got to love it.
 For that and for it quad gullwing doors, of course (two regular ones and two for the engine).
 Powered by 220-horsepower 2.4L flat-six, it was sold in Spain where it got blown by a car bomb.
 Shell survived, however, and it’s currently on display at Italdesign Museum in Turin.